AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ---
 # Adobe CX Solutions Unified Holiday Readiness Guide

-The Adobe CX Solutions Unified Holiday Readiness Guide helps you prepare for the holiday season by focusing on proactive planning rather than reactive problem-solving.
+This Adobe CX Solutions Unified Holiday Readiness Guide is updated with the latest recommendations for the 2026 holiday season.
+It helps you prepare by focusing on proactive planning rather than reactive problem-solving.
 It provides practical steps to ensure your instances are ready, minimizing potential issues before they arise.
 The Adobe team brings technical expertise, a wide range of capabilities, and proven methods to deliver the right level of support and guidance—both technical and strategic—so your business is well-prepared.

 To ensure your Adobe Customer Experience solutions are resilient, secure, and ready for peak holiday traffic, follow these best practices: